nkarasiak/MuseoToolBox/docs/source/auto_examples/raster_tools/rasterMathCustomBlock.rst

 .. code-block:: default

-    # Set return2d to False to have full block size (not one pixel per row)
+    # Set return3d to True to have full block size (not one pixel per row)

     rM = rasterMath(raster,return_3d=True)